lupyuen/lupyuen.github.io/src/tftp.md

 fi
 ```

+[(See the __U-Boot Settings__)](https://lupyuen.github.io/articles/linux#u-boot-settings-for-star64)

 Which does the same thing as the previous section: Boot NuttX (or Linux) over the Network at startup.

-[(See the __U-Boot Settings__)](https://lupyuen.github.io/articles/linux#u-boot-settings-for-star64)

 # What's Next

 TODO

+With Network Boot running, we're now ready for __Automated Testing of Apache NuttX RTOS__ on Star64 SBC!

+(Though we might need a __Smart Power Switch__ to power the SBC on and off: [__IKEA TRÅDFRI__](https://www.ikea.com/sg/en/p/tradfri-control-outlet-kit-smart-10364797/) and [__DIRIGERA__](https://www.ikea.com/sg/en/p/dirigera-hub-for-smart-products-white-smart-50503409/))

+Porting NuttX to Star64 JH7110 becomes so much faster.
+Stay tuned for updates!

 Many Thanks to my [__GitHub Sponsors__](https://github.com/sponsors/lupyuen) for supporting my work!
 This article wouldn't have been possible without your support.